ChenTaHung/HTML-Text-Parser/README.md

 - **upper_bound** (int, optional): Sets the maximum size of a chunk when refining.
 The default is set at 650 words.

 The function returns a list of chunks.
 These chunks are either simple concatenated `text contents` or `DataFrames`, depending on the `keep_text_only` parameter.
 This function is essential for preparing large texts in a format that is more manageable for LLMs to process.

+<h2><p><b>Potential Future works</b></p></h2>

+1. Able to handle external CSS files that defined the predefined classes.
+2. Optimize the logic of refining chunks.
+3. Optimize and generalize the score dictionary for scoring each text.

 <h2><p><b>Environment</b></p></h2>